alibaba/EasyCV/docs/source/tutorials/nni_hpo_dlc.md

 For example, the above example uses the detected map as the evaluation parameter, with a maximum value of 100.

 </details>

-For details about the dlc command parameters, see https://yuque.antfin-inc.com/pai-user/manual/eo7doa.

 Tuning method can be reference NNI way of use: https://nni.readthedocs.io/en/v2.1/Overview.html.